TAbdiukov/extract/class.md

 # .class extraction
 *βeta version*

-The guide is mainly based on the previous private research.
+The guide is based on the previous private research.

 ## Tools used